Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Assessing and Predicting the Impact of Actual Time-Varying Treatments

-The expectations in \eqref{eq:adj} and \eqref{eq:att_id} are taken over the potential outcome and the observed outcome distributions.
-Here, we use a model-based perspective, where potential outcomes are seen as random variables.
-A similar identification result would follow from a randomization-based perspective \citep{whatif}.
 Different approaches exist to adjust for trends in panel or longitudinal data, e.g. matching or stratification \citep[e.g.,][]{perrakis2014controlling, Kim2021MatchingMF}. \footnote{ The same consideration applies to the effect of having one more day of an intervention or event, regardless of its initiation time and duration, on the outcome after $L$ days, with $D_{it}=[\vZ_{it}^{L+1,K},\mathds{I}(Z_{i(t-L)}=1)]$.
-In this case, we would also adjust for lagged treatments $\vZ_{it}^{L+1,K}$ that are assumed to be confounders, i.e. $\overline{R}_{it}=[\overline{\vX}_{it}^{B,L_x}, \vZ_{it}^{L+1,K}]$. } When previous outcomes also affect the propensity of having the one-day event, then we would also need to adjust for the outcome evolution over a sufficient time window $[t-L-L_y, t-L]$, that is, $\overline{R}_{it}=[\overline{\vX}_{it}^{L,L_x}, \overline{\vY}_{it}^{L+1,L_y}]$.
-For instance, if researchers wanted to evaluate the effect of in-person elections, that occurred in the US (but also around the world), during the first wave of COVID-19, they would need to control for the epidemic dynamics during the month prior to the elections, which could have influenced the decision of holding the election in-person as well as their turnout.
+In this case, we would also adjust for lagged treatments $\vZ_{it}^{L+1,K}$ that can be regarded as confounders, i.e. $\overline{\mathbf{R}}_{it}=[\overline{\vX}_{it}^{B,L_x}, \vZ_{it}^{L+1,K}]$. } When previous outcomes also affect the propensity of having the one-day event, then we would also need to adjust for the outcome evolution over a sufficient time window $[t-L-L_y, t-L]$, that is, $\overline{\mathbf{R}}_{it}=[\overline{\vX}_{it}^{L,L_x}, \overline{\vY}_{it}^{L+1,L_y}]$.
+For instance, if researchers wanted to evaluate the effect of in-person elections that occurred in the US during the first wave of COVID-19, they would need to control for the epidemic dynamics during the month prior to the elections, which could have influenced the decision of holding the election in-person as well as their turnout.